- Award Previous Experience

 - SBC-30 FRAMEWORK (Term) CONTRACTS: (If applicable)

-to extend any resulting order for additional periods (of one (1) year
+extend any resulting order for additional periods (of one (1) year each) beyond the

-each) beyond the initial period, if mutually acceptable to both contracting
+initial period, if mutually acceptable to both contracting parties.

 (b) Estimated Quantities:Quantities shown are estimated yearly requirements; therefore, the University assumes no obligation to be bound to such estimated quantities.
 Any unused balance shall be automatically terminated at no cost to UTC at the expiration date of any resulting order.